Encoding data in JSON is popular for sending data over the Internet, and also for storing data.

 The second part of the script encodes a Python Dictionary Publishes the Data to the MQTT broker, then receives the data and decodes it back into a dictionary.

-You can download the demo script here.
+You can download the demo script using the link below

 Here is a screen shot of what it looks like when run.